Where are you located?

 - Kitchen volunteers should be in attire that aligns with our safety policies:

-- No sleeveless shirts or tank tops (tee-shirts and short sleeves are fine)
+- No tank tops (tee-shirts and short sleeves are fine)

-- Kitchen volunteers must wear hairnets that we provide
+- Kitchen volunteers must wear hairnets, gloves and aprons that we provide

 Can I use my cell phone while in the kitchen?

 You may keep your cell phones on you, but please be considerate of kitchen sanitation and safety.
-Make or take your cell phone calls or text messages outside of the kitchen.
+Make or take your cell phone calls or text messages outside of the kitchen and change your gloves before handling food.

 Can we take pictures or video while volunteering?